gmtfrombc/vitality-data-analysis/README.md

 * **Known Issue (2025-07-15):** Tests for plot utilities (`tests/utils/test_plots.py`) are failing due to mock implementation issues.
 Coverage remains strong at 73.38% (above the required 60%), and a fix is in progress.
 See `docs/summary_2025-07-15.md` for details.

 ---
-*Last updated: 2025-07-27 – WS-2 Auto-visualization template coverage completed (top-N charts)*
+*Last updated: 2025-05-06 – WS-6 Assistant Evaluation Framework implemented*

 ## Getting Started